WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-14-history-of-the-pack-heart-of-man.md

 His voice, loud with song, reverberated throughout the hull.
 &nbsp;

-Qtarsis (He) stood and walked to the plasma cannon.
+Qtarsis stood and walked to the plasma cannon.

 He tore open the side panel with bare fingers and ripped out the power conduit connecting it to the main reactor.
-He tore open the panel of the auxiliary laser, and thrust the detached power line, now sparking in his hand, into the secondary outlet.
+He tore open the panel of the auxiliary laser and thrust the detached power line, now sparking in his hand, into the secondary outlet.

 Crackles of electricity arced around Qtarsis.